 There’s a lot here for anyone who does public speaking or is thinking of getting into that sometime in the future.
 I’m so grateful to my team for coming together and putting on such an amazing event.
 FlynnCon2 is going to be even better, so make sure to pick up your tickets now at flynncon2.com.

-So what you’re about to listen to is Michael O’Neal come onto our show here and to interview me.
-He’ll also be simultaneously . . .
-I’m not exactly sure when he’s going to do it, but he may be posting this on his particular podcast as well.
-But if you're listening to this and it is October of 2019, that means that you’re getting to listen to this when most people do.
-Some of you, however, may be listening to this way ahead of time.
-I’m going to be giving this episode to the attendees to FlynnCon and a few certain communities that I own early so that they’ll get some insight on what FlynnCon was like, fresh off of FlynnCon and not having to wait a couple months.
-But if you’re listening in October, all good.
-By now I will have announced FlynnCon2.
+Pat Flynn: But if you're listening in October all good by now I will have announced FlynnCon2.
 And there will be tickets available at flynncon2.com.
-You can go there and check out the theme for 2020 as well as some of the programming.
-And we'll talk about some of the big mistakes that I made during FlynnCon1, what it was like to bring sponsors on and the different areas of the conference and some of the things that were unexpected.
+You can go there and check out the theme for 2020 as well as some of the programming and we'll talk about some of the big mistakes that I made during FlynnCon1, what it was like to bring sponsors on and the different areas of the conference and some of the things that were unexpected.
 Things that I didn't plan until in the moment that worked out at the event too.
-So sit back, relax.
-Let's play the intro and on the other side of it, we’re just going to dive right in.
+So sit back relax.
+Let's play the intro and on the other side of it, we'll just going to dive right in.
 To Michael O'Neal and Pat Flynn in the studios, in the WeWork in San Diego, California talking all about FlynnCon1.

-Announcer: Welcome to the Smart Passive Income Podcast where it's all about working hard now so you can sit back and reap the benefits later.
+Automated: Welcome to the Smart Passive Income Podcast where it's all about working hard now so you can sit back and reap the benefits later.
 And now your host, he secretly wishes he could do woodworking all day, Pat Flynn.

 Michael O'Neal: Welcome to the Smart Passive Income studios, ladies and gentlemen.